Oxidative Stress in the Brain: Basic Concepts and Treatment Strategies in Stroke

-The production of free radicals is inevitably associated with metabolism and other enzymatic processes.
-Under physiological conditions, however, free radicals are effectively eliminated by numerous an...Gist Tumor Treatment – The digestive system, the gastrointestinal tract, is a series of organs that extracts nutrients from food and liquids to provide energy and sustenance for the body.
+Medulloblastoma can spread to other parts of the brain and spine.
+One of the most common medulloblastoma symptoms is a headache.Gist Tumor Treatment – The digestive system, the gastrointestinal tract, is a series of organs that extract nutrients from food and liquids to provide energy and sustenance for the body.
 The main organs of the gastrointestinal tract are the stomach, small intestine, and large intestine (colon).
 The gastrointestinal tract starts with the mouth and ends with the rectum and anus.

 The mouth is the first part of the gastrointestinal tract.
 Food enters the mouth and gets chewed by the teeth.
 The food is then swallowed and goes down the esophagus to the stomach.
 The stomach muscles churn the food and digestive juices to break down the food.
 The food and liquids pass through the small intestine, where most nutrients are absorbed.
 The undigested material then passes into the large intestine, where water is absorbed—the remaining material excretes itself as feces through the rectum and anus.